GMOD/indexedfasta-js/README.md

 ### formatSync

-Format an array of GFF3 items (features,directives,comments) into string of GFF3 Inserts synchronization (###) marks automatically.
+Format an array of GFF3 items (features,directives,comments) into string of GFF3.
+Does not insert synchronization (###) marks.

 **Parameters**